-Keyhole minimally invasive surgery, which avoids large incisions, is highly enhanced using robotically assisted technology using the Davinci surgical system.
+Keyhole minimally invasive surgery, which avoids open surgery and large incisions, is highly enhanced using robotically assisted technology using the Davinci surgical system.
 It makes the surgery far more precise because instead of straight instruments, which make instrument movements during surgery “herky-jerky” and imprecise far too often (similar to a novice eating with chopsticks), robotically assisted surgical instruments are finely controlled to avoid anything but smooth motion.
 In addition, the instruments have joints at the tips (like a hand and wrist) making them far more flexible for precision delicate surgery.
 Finally, the surgeon’s vision is magnified and in 3D, making the anatomy of the surgery much more clear.
 All of this translates to the ability to perform complex surgery safely and precisely, minimizing complications and optimizing healing.
 You benefit from a shorter hospitalization or sometimes can go home the same day.

 Robotic surgery excellence for advanced cancer and endometriosis surgery demands far more than robotic training and certification.
 That’s the kindergarten level for beginners with the DaVinci surgical system.
 Experience matters in getting the result you want for difficult cancer surgery, re-operative surgery (multiple prior surgeries) and endometriosis excision surgery.
 It is not a matter of just how many cases the surgeon has performed but also how difficult they are.
 You can rest assured that Dr. Vasilev has more than 30 years of experience in advanced radical surgery, and has taught hundreds of physicians-in-training (residents and fellows) in precision radical techniques and surgeries deemed impossible by other surgeons.
 For almost a decade he has been using this advanced skillset using minimally invasive robotic surgery technology.
 The results can never be guaranteed but often can be nothing short of miraculous, combining radical yet meticulous surgery with 21st century robotic surgery technology and small incisions.

 Minimally Invasive Gynecologic Surgery